 As a result of technical assistance requests from various stakeholders, CSAI has conducted comprehensive scans or reviews of states’ efforts surrounding teacher evaluation, standards, assessment, and accountability systems.
 In this section, findings and data are presented in two formats: Updates, which provide an overview of the scan and highlight important findings, and Reports, which provide more in-depth information and comprehensive data.

 On December 10, 2015, President Obama signed into law the Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act of 1965.
-To assist states in the implementation of ESSA, CSAI has created three documents, highlighting key ESSA requirements related to standards, assessment, and accountability, specifically those requirements for which CSAI can provide support to states.
-An ESSA implementation timeline is also included in each document.
+To assist states in the planning and implementation of ESSA, CSAI has created four documents, highlighting key ESSA requirements related to standards, assessment, and accountability, specifically those requirements for which CSAI can provide support to states.

 CSAI has collaborated with the Reform Support Network to share this Assessment Design Toolkit.
 The Toolkit includes videos and supplemental materials to help teachers write and select well-designed assessments.
 Although the primary audience is teachers and principals, district and State leaders can use the Toolkit to design professional development opportunities.